Lews Baitcaster Combo Review Expert Tips for Better Casting

 | Line capacity | 100 to 200 yards mono 10 to 17 pound | Enough capacity for most bass and inshore fishing |

-| Price range | Accessible mid range | Good value for anglers upgrading from entry gear |
+| Price range | More bearings equals a smoother retrieve in many models | Good value for anglers upgrading from entry gear |

 Understanding the Lews baitcaster combo core components